aj3705/AzureDevOps/restapis/create-ado-work-item.md

      https://dev.azure.com/{organization}/{project}/_apis/wit/workitems/$issue?api-version=5.1

      ```
-  6. Populate the request body with the following JSON for creating work item in Azure DevOps Boards.
-Notice that
+  6. Populate the request body with the following JSON for creating work item in Azure DevOps Boards.Note that we are populating built-in fields as well as a custom field called "application".

      ```
       [